 Check out our TikTok statistics article for more.

-Last but not least, let’s take a look at some of the most relevant YouTube statistics for 2021.
+Last but not least, let’s take a look at some of the most relevant YouTube statistics.

 36. Over 2 billion users log-in to YouTube each month